-IQ-EQ Fund Management (Ireland) Limited is regulated by the Central Bank of Ireland.
+IQ EQ Fund Management (Ireland) Limited is regulated by the Central Bank of Ireland.
+In the UK, IQ EQ Fund Management (Ireland) Limited is deemed authorised and regulated by the Financial Conduct Authority.
+Details of the Temporary Permissions Regime, which allows EEA-based firms to operate in the UK for a limited period while seeking full authorisation, are available on the Financial Conduct Authority's website.
 In Luxembourg, IQ EQ Fund Management (Ireland) Limited is authorised by the Central Bank of Ireland and is subject to limited regulation by the Commission de Surveillance du Secteur Financier.
-Details about the extent of our authorisation and regulation by the Central Bank of Ireland and Commission de Surveillance du Secteur Financier are available from us upon request.
+Details about the extent of our authorisation and regulation by the Central Bank of Ireland, the Financial Conduct Authority and Commission de Surveillance du Secteur Financier are available from us upon request.

-Information correct as of 3 February 2022
+Information correct as of 18 December 2024